PlasmoHQ/edge-addons-api/readme.md

-# Microsoft Edge Webstore Upload
+# Microsoft Edge Addons API for NodeJS

-A tiny but powerful module to publish browser extensions to the Microsoft Edge Web Store.
+A tiny but powerful module from [plasmo](https://www.plasmo.com/) to publish browser add-ons to the [Microsoft Edge Web Store](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home).

 This module uses [got](https://github.com/sindresorhus/got) to upload, check status, and submit an extension to the Microsoft Edge Webstore, using the [Microsoft Edge Add-ons API](https://docs.microsoft.com/en-us/microsoft-edge/extensions-chromium/publish/api/using-addons-api).